-Table 2

-Weight of the empty bottle = gm

-S.No.
-Name of Weight of Weight of Relative density liquid bottle filled liquid (gm) with liquid (gm)
+S. No Name of object Weight of bottle filled with liquid (gm) Weight of liquid (gm) Relative density

-- 1. Water
+1. Water

-- 2. Milk
+2. Milk

-- 3. Groundnut oil
+3. Groundnut oil

-- Kerosene
+4. Kerosene

-Record your observations in

-T

-able 2.
-(34)

-The volume of the liquids in the bottle were the same.
-We can, thus, find their relative density using the above equation.

 Calculate the relative densities and note the figures in the table.
 (35)

 Answer the following questions by comparing Table 1 and Table 2.

 If groundnut oil is poured over water, which liquid will float on top?
 (36) If we put a wooden block in kerosene, will it float or sink?
 Give reasons for your answer.
-(37) A SIMPLE QUESTION A piece of wax floats in water but the same piece sinks in liquid A. Based on this observation, will the relative density of liquid A be less than 1 or greater than 1?
-(37) WATERY MILK OR MILKY WATER?
+(37) A SIMPLE QUESTION A piece of wax floats in water but the same piece sinks in liquid 'A'.

+Based on this observation, say whether the relative density of liquid A is less than 1 or greater than 1?
+(38) WATERY MILK OR MILKY WATER?

-Can we use relative density to find out whether water is added to milk?
+Can we use relative density to find out whether water has been added to milk or not?
 Let's try and find out.
-If we mix some water in milk, will the relative density of the mixture be less than or more than the relative density of milk?
+If we mix some water in milk, will the relative density of the mixture be less than or more than the relative density of milk itself?
 Refer to Table 2 to find the answer.
-(38) If we take two bottles of equal volume and pour pure milk in one and milk mixed with water in the other, which one will be heavier?
-(39) We can use a simple instrument to find out.
+(39) If we take two bottles of equal volume and pour pure milk in one and milk mixed with water in the other, which one will be heavier?
+(40) Can this method be used to find out if water has been added to milk?
+(41) We can use a simple instrument to find this out.
 It is called a lactometer.
-EXPERIMENT 4 MAKE A LACTOMETER This is a simple instrument that you can easily make yourself.
+EXPERIMENT 4: MAKE A LACTOMETER This is a simple instrument that you can easily make yourself.